kevinlondon/kevinlondon.github.io/_drafts/2022-11-30-backfill-considerations.md

 ## Monitor

-To monitor a production backfill, you should first establish a set of metrics that will help you understand the backfill's performance.
+To monitor a production backfill, first establish a set of metrics that will help understand the backfill's performance.
 These metrics may include the amount of data that has been processed, the speed at which the backfill is running, and any errors or issues that arise during the backfill.

-Once you have established these metrics, set up a system for monitoring the backfill in real-time.
-This could involve using monitoring tools to track the backfill's performance, setting up alerts to notify you of any issues that arise, and regularly checking in on the backfill to ensure that it is running smoothly.
+Then, set up a system for monitoring the backfill in real-time.
+This could involve using monitoring tools to track the backfill's performance, setting up alerts to notify you of any issues that arise, and regularly checking in on the backfill to ensure that it's running smoothly.

-Overall, effective monitoring of a production backfill requires a combination of monitoring tools, real-time monitoring, and a plan for responding to any issues that arise.
+Effective monitoring of a production backfill requires a combination of monitoring tools, real-time monitoring, and a plan for responding to any issues that arise.
 When you're running the backfill, having this monitoring in place offers peace-of-mind.

 ## Verify